-We have identified two key aspects of switching processes that are important in order to gain a better understanding of how they impact on consumer switching:
+We have identified two key aspects of the switching processes that it is important to better understand in terms of how they impact on consumer switching:

-a. the level of switching costs that switching processes generate; and b. the extent to which switching processes allow for segmentation of consumers and subsequent price discrimination (the ability to charge different consumers different prices)6.
+- a. the level of switching costs that switching processes generate; and - b. the extent to which switching processes allow for segmentation of consumers and subsequent price discrimination (the ability to charge different consumers different prices).

-It is important to consider switching costs and the extent to which they may act as a barrier to consumer switching.
+On switching costs, it is important to consider switching costs and the extent to which they may act as a barrier to consumer switching.
 Switching costs in this context include those costs incurred by consumers as part of the switching process.
 These may be informational, contractual or process costs.